Viola (Twelfth Night): Art and stage depictions

-Circa 1771 Francis Wheatley used actress Elizabeth Younge as a model to paint Viola in Act III, Scene 4 after she and Sir Andrew have drawn swords (painting top-right).
+Circa 1771, Francis Wheatley used actress Elizabeth Younge as a model to paint Viola in Act III, Scene 4, after she and Sir Andrew have drawn swords (painting top-right).

-William Hamilton painted the confrontation between Olivia and Viola circa 1797: in Act V, Scene 1 Olivia believes Viola (dressed as Cesario) to be Sebastian (Viola's twin brother) who she has just married.
+William Hamilton painted the confrontation between Olivia and Viola, circa 1797: in Act V, Scene 1.
+Olivia believes Viola (dressed as Cesario) to be Sebastian (Viola's twin brother) who she has just married.
 After Viola denies any knowledge, incredulous Olivia asks the priest to confirm they were married just two hours prior.

 Walter Howell Deverell used model Elizabeth Siddal in his 1850 painting, showing Viola as Cesario looking longingly at Duke Orsino.

-In the mid-19th century Frederick Richard Pickersgill painted a few scenes, including: in Act 1, Scene 4 after the character Viola is shipwrecked, when she cross-dresses as Cesario, enters the service of Duke Orsino as his page and falls in love with him; and in Act 3, Scene 1 when Olivia declares her love for Cesario (1859 painting).
+In the mid-19th century, Frederick Richard Pickersgill painted a few scenes, including: in Act 1, Scene 4, after the character Viola is shipwrecked, when she cross-dresses as Cesario, enters the service of Duke Orsino as his page and falls in love with him; and in Act 3, Scene 1, when Olivia declares her love for Cesario (1859 painting).

-In the 20th century German actress Lucie Höflich played Viola in Was ihr wollt (Twelfth Night in German) at the Deutsches Theater in Berlin.
+In the early 20th century, German actress Lucie Höflich played Viola in Was ihr wollt (Twelfth Night in German) at the Deutsches Theater in Berlin.

 Tallulah Bankhead played Viola in a 1937 radio broadcast of the play.

 Eddie Redmayne made his professional stage debut as Viola for Shakespeare's Globe at the Middle Temple Hall in 2002.

 In 2009, Anne Hathaway played Viola in the Shakespeare in the Park production of Twelfth Night in Central Park, directed by David Sullivan.

+Jennifer Paredes portrayed Viola in the Old Globe Theatre's 2017 production of Twelfth Night.